-When Alexander Hamilton wrote in Federalist #65 that the jurisdiction of impeachment covers "offenses which proceed from the misconduct of public men, or, in other words, from the abuse or violation of some public trust,"142 did he mean that the actions for which an official can be impeached must take place while that person is in office?
-Presumably a private person - perhaps even one seeking office - is not yet a public person.
-On this line of thinking, an impeachable offense may be committed only by someone who can be impeached - just as the Code of Military Conduct can be violated only by someone to whom the prohibition applies when the act occurs; and by this reasoning, the impeachment of a public official cannot be based on her acts before entering public life.
+When Alexander Hamilton wrote in Federalist #65 that the jurisdiction of impeachment covers "offenses which proceed from the misconduct of public men, or, in other words, from the abuse or violation of some public trust," did he mean that the actions for which an official can be impeached must take place while that person is in office?
+Presumably a private person-perhaps even one seeking office-is not yet a public person.
+On this line of thinking, an impeachable offense may be committed only by someone who can be impeached-just as the Code of Military Conduct can be violated only by someone who is or has been in the armed forces.
+There must be someone to whom the prohibition applies when the act occurs; and by this reasoning, the impeachment of a public official cannot be based on her acts before entering public life.